utcs-scea/altis/README.md

 Documentaion regarding this project can be found at the [Wiki](https://github.com/utcs-scea/altis/wiki) page.
 The Wiki document contains information regarding Altis setup, installation, usage, and other information.

 > We are refactoring Altis codebase for better usability and making it more developer-friendly.
-We make sure the benchmark still compile properly during refactoring so you can still use it.
+We made sure the benchmark still compile properly during refactoring so you can still use it.
 The refactoring involves changing how each benchmark application is used and adding more benchmarks.

 ## How to Get Altis